 All students will have similar required clinical experiences across a range of sites on Long Island and in New York City, with the Southampton group having more experiences in Suffolk County.

-Some of the other reasons to consider Stony Brook for your Physician Assistant education:
+Some of the other reasons to consider Stony Brook for your Physician Assistant education can be found here.

 We have a rolling admissions process where interviews are given on a first-come first-served basis.
 When all interview spots are full we no longer review applications.
 Application review starts in May.